 The Washington Post’s Fact Checker’s database has documented more than 10,000 false or misleading claims by Trump since he took office, and the pace of falsehoods has been increasing in recent months.

-Some of these statements have taken on outsize importance after the investigation by special counsel Robert S. Mueller III revealed a pattern of dishonesty that Democrats and hundreds of former prosecutors say served to advance the president’s attempt to obstruct justice.
+statements have taken on outsize importance after the investigation by special counsel Robert S. Mueller III revealed a pattern of dishonesty that Democrats and hundreds of former prosecutors say served to advance the president’s attempt to obstruct justice.

 Several Democratic presidential contenders have said Congress should begin impeachment hearings against Trump for obstruction of justice charges, a move that House Speaker Nancy Pelosi (D-Calif.) has so far resisted.